 How to Save on Family Outings

 Family outings are fun and memorable but the associated expenses add up quickly.
 One way I save on our family outings is by purchasing annual memberships to local attractions.
 We have memberships to various attractions within metro Atlanta.
-The memberships' annual prices pay for themselves in two to three visits in most cases.
-Photo by… Continue reading How to Save on Family Outings
+The memberships’ annual prices pay for themselves in two to three visits in most cases.
+We also forego having to book ahead more often, than not.
+That is one of the top membership perks since I am a free spirit at heart....

 How to Save Money During Your Birth Month

 Merchants love to reward their loyal customers.
 You can count on receiving special promotions and gifts on your birth month from retailers.
 January is my birth month and I usually enjoy a ton of freebies all month long.
 From complimentary desserts at local restaurants or even complimentary meals altogether to free gadgets and services.
-Some… Continue reading How to Save Money During Your Birth Month
+Some tourist attractions offer free admission to state residents on the day of their birthdays.
+Check your local attractions to see which ones offer that deal,...

 The Reason for the Season